AWH Emergency Departments operate 24 hours a day, 7 days a week.

 Call 000 in an emergency.

-Emergency and Critical Care Services at Albury Wodonga Health
+Emergency and Critical Care Services

 From the moment you enter the facility, your wellbeing is our top priority.
 Our streamlined triage process ensures that you receive immediate attention from our skilled medical team.